SixtyGig/AWSeniorSem/README.md

 ## Contact
 Created by [@sixtygig](https://github.com/SixtyGig) - Feel free to reach out!
 Here's my [LinkedIn](https://www.linkedin.com/in/austinwinkler/) as well.
-I'm always looking to work on virtual reality based projects.
+I'm always looking to work on Unity3D based projects.
 I also love teaching beginners about Unity or development as a whole, so feel free to reach out if you'd like some help!